miron4dev/jviewer/README.md

 3. Create the "keystore" directory inside the ${catalina.home} one
 4. Put the jviewer.tk.jks key file into the "keystore" directory
 5. Create the "database" directory inside the ${catalina.home} one
-6. Put the JViewer\database\*.db files into the "database" directory
+6. Put the JViewer/database/*.db files into the "database" directory